Look up any yoga-related vocabulary in our glossary

 Maya (Māyā) Illusion.
 Also carried the meaning of “creation” in early Sanskrit.
 The veil of ignorance that leads us to think we are what we are not.
 Maya is neither real nor unreal (neither sat nor asat).

 Moksha (Mokṣa) Liberation.
 Freedom.
-The goal of yoga.
+One of the fruits of yoga.

 Mudra (Mudrā) Literally “seal” or “gesture”.
 Physical actions that change the ways that energy flows in the body.